How to Hunt the Rut During Every Phase

 - Set up your stand near good food sources or bedding areas.

-- Use a supplemental feed/deer attractant like Apple or Cherry Bomb to draw deer to your site.
+- Use a deer attractant like Liquid Trophy Rock to draw deer to your site.

 Best Advice for Hunting the Rut

 Knowing the ins and outs of whitetail antics will help you strategize and take your best shot at a rut-crazed buck.
-But of all the tactics we’ve mentioned, the most important is probably to just get in your stand—a lot—during the peak breeding period.
-Check with your state wildlife agency for a range of days when that occurs in your area.
-And good luck!
+But of all the tactics we’ve mentioned, the most important is to just get in your stand—a lot—during the peak breeding period.
+Check with your state wildlife agency for a range of days when that occurs in your area, and good luck!

-Ready to rock your hunt?
-Go armed with Redmond Bomb deer mineral attractants and cover sprays.
-Click below to visit our online store and purchase today.
-Or check out the video below for last-minute hunting tips from our Redmond team.
+Ready to hit the rut and rock your hunt?
+Go armed with Redmond deer mineral supplements and attractants!
+Click below to visit our online store, check out our products, and purchase today.
+Or watch the video above for last-minute hunting tips from our Redmond team to help you up your game heading into the season.